Jugah Barieng: Formation of Malaysia

-Tun Jugah played a fundamental role in bringing the state of Sarawak into the formation of the Federation of Malaysia which materialized on 16 September 1963.
-He was the key signatory along with two others on behalf of Sarawak of the Malaysia Agreement 1963 in London.
-Sarawak had been made a British colony after the way and was granted self-government on 22 July 1963.
-Thus, Tun Abdul Rahman Ya'kub said that Tun Jugah was "the bridge to Malaysia," i.e. without his signature, there wouldn't be any Malaysia today.
-However, his candidacy as the first Sarawak Governor was rejected by Tunku Abdul Rahman on the basis that the posts of the Sarawak Chief Minister and the Sarawak Governor cannot be both held by Iban persons at the same time.
+Jugah played a fundamental role in bringing Sarawak into the Federation of Malaysia on 16 September 1963.
+He was among the key signatories of the Malaysia Agreement 1963 in London.
+Sarawak had been made a British colony after the Japanese occupation and the subsequent liberation by the British and was granted self-government on 22 July 1963.
+Contemporary and future Chief Minister, Abdul Rahman Ya'kub, described Jugah as "the bridge to Malaysia," highlighting his role in the formation of the federation.